Season of Birth Control

 Start em young, tiger mom style

-Why not just have the kid show up late smelling like cigarette smoke and lacking an Altoids application while being interviewed on Santa’s lap?
+Why not just have the kid show up late smelling like cigarette smoke while being interviewed on Santa’s lap?
 You are never too young to practice your interview skills!
-When our little candidate starts crying, of course, the helicopter parent comes to the rescue and hands their balling babe a trophy in the form of a candy cane for trying soooo hard.
+When our little candidate starts crying, the helicopter parent comes to the rescue.
+The Helicoptors hand their balling babe a trophy in the form of a candy cane for trying so hard.
 They then have the audacity of giving the CEO the evil eye as they scurry away with their sobbing little brat.

 Don’t coddle that kid.
 That was a FAIL Biatches!
 This is where a “woodshed whupping” or two would have toughened up a kid.
-In the least, a “Get back in the saddle” life lesson could be dished out.
-I could already picture this same parent showing up to the job interview with their proud college graduate and then calling me directly to say the job offer was inadequate. (yes, this really happens) Next time I have an opening for BusyBody Helicopter parent, you will find me at the mall during the holidays trolling with my business cards.
+In the least, the “Get back in the saddle” life lesson could be dished out.
+I could already picture this same parent showing up to the job interview with their proud college graduate and then calling me directly to say the job offer was inadequate. (yes, this really happens) Next time I have an opening for a BusyBody Helicopter parent, you will find me at the mall during the holidays trolling the Santa line with my business cards.

 Practice people, PRACTICE!

 Obviously, there was no mock interview or research done for this interview with CEO Santa.
-If it were my kid (and I am an expert on child raising) I would have asked my friend who is a Sumo wrestler to don a white beard and have that kid jump in his lap so he could go through his pitch a couple of times.
-In the least, the kid should have had answers to the CEO’s expected questions.
+If it were my kid (and I am an expert on child raising) I would have asked my friend who is a Sumo wrestler to don a white beard and have that kid jump in his lap so he could get a few reps with his pitch.
+At the least, the kid should have had answers to the CEO’s expected questions.
 We know what the top interview questions are and there is no excuse.